Generic Name: glatiramer (Subcutaneous route)

 Available Dosage Forms:

 Uses For Copaxone

-Glatiramer injection is used to reduce the frequency of relapses (flare-ups) in patients with relapsing-remitting multiple sclerosis (RMMS).
-This medicine will not cure multiple sclerosis (MS), but may extend the time between relapses.
+Glatiramer injection is used to treat relapsing-forms of multiple sclerosis (MS).
+This medicine will not cure multiple sclerosis, but may extend the time between relapses.

 This medicine is available only with your doctor's prescription.